SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences: The Dataset

 \section{The \datasetname Dataset}

 Our dataset is based on the odometry dataset of the KITTI Vision Benchmark~\cite{geiger2012cvpr} showing inner city traffic, residential areas, but also highway scenes and countryside roads around Karlsruhe, Germany.
 The original odometry dataset consists of $22$ sequences, splitting sequences $00$~to~$10$ as training set, and $11$~to~$21$ as test set.
 For consistency with the original benchmark, we adopt the same division for our training and test set.
 Moreover, we do not interfere with the original odometry benchmark by providing labels only for the training data.
-Overall, we provide $23\,201$ full 3D scans for training and $20\,351$ for testing, which makes it, to the best of our knowledge, the largest dataset publicly available by a wide margin.
+Overall, we provide $23\,201$ full 3D scans for training and $20\,351$ for testing, which makes it by a wide margin the largest dataset publicly available.

 We decided to use the KITTI dataset as a basis for our labeling effort, since it allowed us to exploit one of the largest available collections of raw point cloud data captured with a car.
 We furthermore expect that there are also potential synergies between our annotations and the existing benchmarks and this will enable the investigation and evaluation of additional research directions, such as the usage of semantics for laser-based odometry estimation.